 12 Things to Do This Winter in Capitol Reef National Park

 Winter in Capitol Reef is stark and uniquely beautiful.
-Plus, it’s much less crowded than during other seasons, so frequently you’ll have the place all to yourself.
+Plus, it’s much less crowded than during other seasons, so you may have the place all to yourself.
 And in the lower elevations, daytime temperatures are often relatively mild.
-Here are some recreational activities you can still enjoy even in the wintertime.
+Here are 12 recreational activities in Capitol Reef Country that you can enjoy this winter.

 The best part of hiking here in the winter is the utter lack of other hikers.
 It’s possible that you won’t encounter another soul the entire time!
 Enjoy being alone with your thoughts in this unique location.

-There is a variety of riding options in Capitol Reef.
-The diverse scenery ranges from scrubby desert to high alpine forests and lakes.
+Horseback riding in Capitol Reef Country takes riders through diverse scenery ranges from scrubby desert to high alpine forests and lakes.
 Most of the park is open to horses and other pack animals; the only limitation is the availability of water.
 Before riding, make sure to familiarize yourself with feed restrictions and proper trail etiquette.

 What are you waiting for?
-Plan your visit to Capitol Reef National Park today!
+Plan your winter visit to Capitol Reef National Park today!